nonwor/cannon-beach/README.md

 # cannon-beach
-This research project is a collaboration effort w/ my academic partner to segment and identify algae samples from microscope.
-The goal is to build a tool that helps marine researchers indentify alage from a micro scope image.
-The process to indentifly algae contains two parts.
-One, image sementation.
-This is achieved via image blur and boundry seperation.
-Image sementation is needed due to the nature of the images from the lab.
-At times, multiple alage can be in one mircoscope image, additionally traning/labeled images are more "zoomed" in, just for the yhat calculation, we need to zoom in a bit on the microscope images to aid the model calculation.
+This research project is a collaborative effort between me and my academic partner, aimed at segmenting and identifying algae samples from microscope images.
+Our ultimate goal is to develop a tool that assists marine researchers in identifying algae based on microscope images.
+The algae identification process consists of two main parts: image segmentation and classification.

-In short:<br />
+Firstly, we employ image segmentation techniques, including image blur and boundary separation, to effectively isolate individual algae within the microscope images.
+This step is crucial because the lab-generated images often contain multiple algae instances.
+Moreover, the training/labeled images are zoomed in to enhance the accuracy of the classification model.
+Consequently, we also need to zoom in slightly on the microscope images to facilitate the model's calculations.

+In summary, the workflow of our project can be outlined as follows:<br />
-User images -> image processing -> image classification -> result/reporting.
+User images -> image processing -> image classification -> result/reporting. <br />
 User makes corrections -> add new images to traning set -> rerun image classification model.

 ## Build and run from root